FarronF/limerick-council-meetings/meetings/2022/07/11-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 23rd May 2022.md

 since no legal basis currently exists for their operation.
 National legislation is

-being prepared that will address this particular traffic management situation.--- Locations of all cameras can be found at:
+being prepared that will address this particular traffic management situation.
+---
+Locations of all cameras can be found at:

 https://www.limerick.ie/council/services/your-council/digital-